microsoft/WhatTheHack/040-AKS_in_Azure/README.md

 ## Prerequisites

 - Access to an Azure subscription (owner privilege is required in some exercises)
-- Docker locally installed (optional)

 ## Contributors

+- Adrian Joian
-- TBD
+- Gitte Vermeiren
 - Jose Moreno
+- Victor Viriya-ampanond